Understand Window Energy Ratings: U-Value, Low-E Glass & SHGC

 What is the difference between a double-pane and a triple-pane window?

-How do low-E coatings improve window energy efficiency?
+How do Low-E coatings improve window energy efficiency?

 Picture of ORIDOW